100km/pointage100km/doc/CONFIG.md

 [Replicator-akka.actor.default-dispatcher-3] ERROR Replicate(akka://Replicator) - deletion failed: java.net.ConnectException: Connection refused
 [Replicator-akka.actor.default-dispatcher-3] ERROR Replicate(akka://Replicator) - cannot create database: java.net.ConnectException: Connection refused
 ```
 Did you forget to launch couchdb on the local computer ?
-Is it setup with admin/admin ?
+Is it in admin party mode (no explicit administrator account defined)?

 ##Notes

-For now, all the tool expects to have a local "admin/admin" account.
-Maybe we should change that in the future...
+For now, all the tool expects to be in admin party mode.
+Maybe we should change that in the future…